somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

 ### Zeroth Law

-This names a Cyclic Identity called Temperature of a System and further states that two systems are Identified with each other (to be at the same Temperature) if they are individually Identified to a common unique system (Identity).
+This names a Cyclic Identity called Temperature of a System to be a relative Identity of Energy (The other relative part which completes the Identity of Energy cycle is called Entropy, it is the complementary pair of Temperature which will be introduced later).
+Further states that two systems are Identified with each other (to be at the same Temperature) if they are individually Identified to a common unique system (Identity).
 This is a statement of associative composition of the Temperature Identity.
 Usually, the Identification of Temperature of two systems is named Thermal Equilibrium.

+### ASymmetry is Imbalance

+Whenever there are two complementary pairs which form a Cycle, they are disntinguishable because of their Relative Scales (Measure).
+If they had the same scale (measure), they would be in perfect balance with each other and hence in Equilibrium (by definition equilibrium is balance or symmetry (same measure)).
+Thus, Asymmetry is inherent to distinguish between two complementart pairs which together form a cycle.
+For uniformity in naming, we name the relative less measure Identity as Differential form and the relative more measure Identity as Integral form.
+These have been given different names in literature.
+Some of them are:

+  - Natural Science: Condensed and Fluid

+  - Calculus: Differential Form and Integral Form

+  - Symmetery: Image and Object, or , Reflection and Object

+  - English : Differentiated and Identified

+  - Groups : Inverse $$a^{-1}$$ and Element $$a$$.

+Some examples of are:

+  - Odd and Even are complementary pairs.
+Odd is relatively less in measure and Even is relatively more in measure.

+  - $$-$$ and $$+$$ are complementary pairs. $$-$$ is relatively less in measure and $$+$$$ is relatively more in measure.

+  - $$\bar{z}$$ and $$z$$ are complementary pairs. $$\bar{z}$$ is relatively less in measure and $$z$$$ is relatively more in measure.